-For a long time I considered this blog a side hustle, Just like the limited freelance writing work I used to do for clients on top of my full-time job was a side hustle.
-Now, they’ve both morphed into a hybrid income pie that makes my eyes cross to understand.
-Still, I consider myself lucky that I’ve been able to make decent money from blogging part time.
+For a long time I considered this blog a side hustle, Just like the limited freelance writing work I used to do for clients.
+Now, they've both morphed into a hybrid income pie that is hard to explain to others when they ask, “what do you do?”
+Still, I consider myself lucky that I've been able to make decent money from blogging part time.

 But I do get asked a lot “How is it you make money from blogging?” which is a great question and one I wanted to answer, and I thought I would share with you today just how much I’ve made in the last three years as a blogger.